bhogi7589/bs4-helper/README.md

 Scroll Indicators:
 Add the `.scroll-container` class to the Scroll Indicator Container and the `.scroll-indicator` class to the Scroll Indicator.

+BS4 Helper only allows one Scroll Indicator, Timer Bar, and Shrinking Progress Bar each.

 # BS4 Helper v1.0.1